kyleroberts27/Machine-Learning/README.md

 ![EDA Analysis Page](https://github.com/kyleroberts27/Machine-Learning/assets/115091926/47493c57-87c5-4e42-b06d-a05223390b08)

 As you can see, there is a `st.selectbox` drop down, for a user to chose one of the stocks within the list (currently SBUX is selected).
-This the same for all the pages, apart from 'Home', 'Clusters' and 'Correlation'.
+This the same for all the pages, apart from 'Home' and 'Clusters'.